KooperL/marketo-developer.en/help/rest-api/error-codes.md

 Marketo will return 413 if the Request Payload exceeds 1MB, or 10MB in the case of Import Lead.
 In most scenarios it is unlikely to hit these limits, but adding a check to the size of the request and moving any records, which cause the limit to be exceeded to a new request should prevent any circumstances, which lead to this error being returned by any endpoints.

 414 will be returned when the URI of a GET request exceeds 8KB.
 To avoid it, check against the length of your query string to see if it exceeds this limit.
-If it does change your request to a POST method, then input your query string as the request body with the additional parameter '_method=GET'.
+If it does change your request to a POST method, then input your query string as the request body with the additional parameter `_method=GET`.
 This forgoes the limitation on URIs.
 It's rare to hit this limit in most cases, but it is somewhat common when retrieving large batches of records with long individual filter values such as a GUID.
 The [Identity](https://developer.adobe.com/marketo-apis/api/identity/) endpoint can return a 401 Unauthorized error.
 This is typically due to an invalid Client Id or invalid Client Secret.
 HTTP-Level Error Codes

 <table>